openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 with software systems that span multiple machines over any network.
 All networks, private (like your office/data center) or public (like the internet), should be considered insecure.
 Firewalls and segmented networks are not enough.
-Network professionals have segmented networks and started praising application-specific networking, but even those aren't enough.
-The next step is simply not trusting the network.
+Even application specific networking is not enough.
+The next step is to not trust the network.

 This thought process is a new way of conceptualizing network security and is referred to as "Zero Trust."
 Not that trust is not present, far